|

 We try to reserve the Saturday sessions for parents who simply cannot bring

 a child during the week.
-Each session of eight, ten, or 12 lessons is pre-paid
+Each session of 12 lessons is pre-paid

 and allows up to two make-ups, scheduled at mutually convenient times during that session.
 I think